wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

    class DummyServicePlugin(BaseServicePlugin):
        """
-       This plugin is responsible of instantiating and returning the DummyService.
-It manages it's life time and if necessary should take care of it's cleanup if necessary
+       This plugin is responsible fow instantiating and returning the DummyService.
+It manages its life time and should take care of its cleanup if necessary
        """

        def load(self, args):